City Grows provides urban oasis in Upper Lawrenceville

 “You probably loved it too much,” says Patty Logan, owner of Upper Lawrenceville’s City Grows.
 “That’s what I tell everyone who says they’ve killed plants.”

-Logan is the owner and founder of City Grows: one of Pittsburgh’s greenest hideouts.
-For me, her expertise comes roughly two years too late — but for those currently in pursuit of a green thumb, there’s no better starting point than an organic urban garden shop.
+For me, her expertise comes roughly two years too late — but for those currently in pursuit of a green thumb, there’s no better starting point than an “organic, urban garden shop.”

-When she opened City Grows in August 2014, Logan’s intentions were immediately clear.
-Her shop would contain exclusively natural, sustainable products — from the plants themselves to the locally made candles, preserves, and teas she keeps in stock.
+When she opened City Grows in August 2014, Logan’s intentions were clear.
+Her shop would contain exclusively natural, sustainable products, from the plants themselves to the locally made candles, preserves, and teas she keeps in stock.
 “It’s all certified organic, and we recycle everything.
 We want to do things the right way,” she says.

 Though she resides in rural Murrysville, Pa., Logan recognizes that the bulk of her customers dwell within the city.
-Accordingly, the shop’s green life is optimized to accommodate urban gardeners, from size to sunlight needs.
-“All of our things here can grow in these old row houses with no light,” she says.
+Accordingly, the shop’s green life is optimized to accommodate urban gardeners’ sizing and sunlight needs.
+“All of our things here can grow in these old row houses with no light,” she explains.
 “Everything grows well in the shade.
 At the most, even under my grow lights here, I water them every three weeks to a month.
 At the most.”

 Minimal light, minimal water, minimal effort.
 Suddenly, plant care in the city sounds doable.
-Especially when you factor in any number of City Grows’ free classes — terrarium, garden planning, seed starting, small-space gardening classes, and more — all taught by Logan and the occasional guest speaker.
+Especially when you factor in any number of City Grows’ free classes — terrarium, garden planning, seed-starting, small-space gardening classes — held in-shop by Logan and the occasional guest speaker.

-To give you some background, the Lifespace crew visited City Grows for the first time last winter, when bonsais, air plants, succulents, and cacti were thriving.
-Given the snow on the sidewalks, Logan’s foliage-filled space was a rather unexpected change of scenery.
-How, exactly, does a garden like that exist in the midst of an East Coast winter?
+For reference, we visited City Grows for the first time last winter, when bonsais, air plants, succulents, and cacti were thriving.
+Given the snow on the sidewalks, Logan’s foliage-filled space was an unexpected change of scenery.
+How, exactly, does a garden like that exist amid an East Coast winter?

-“You do it all indoors and under grow lights,” explains Logan.
+“You do it all indoors and under grow lights,” Logan tells us.
 “My husband and I have a greenhouse at our home.
 We live out in the country, so we have a lot of space.
 I do a lot of growing on my own, but I also have two local growers that are certified [to grow] organic also.
 We’re the only place you can find potted herbs in the middle of winter.”

 It’s springtime now, which means that City Grows’ outdoor courtyard is flourishing.
 A permanent fixture at the back of the shop, the small garden boasts tomatoes, peppers, and “all kinds of seedlings.”
 Says Logan, “People now know to go back there and know where everything is, so they just go pick it out.
 We also carry all of the pots and everything they need.”